 Emily Vasquez is pursuing an MPH at Columbia University’s Mailman School of Public Health.
 She is a graduate of the University of North Carolina at Chapel Hill where, as a Public Policy major, she focused on immigrant social policy.
 She was awarded a U.S. Student Fulbright grant to study the impacts of international migration on migrant-sending communities in Paraguay.

 Sarah S. Willen, PhD, MPH is Assistant Professor of Anthropology and Director of the Human Rights Institute’s Research Program on Global Health and Human Rights at the University of Connecticut.
-She is co-editor of A Reader in Medical Anthropology: Theoretical Trajectories, Emergent Realities (Wiley-Blackwell, 2010), Shattering Culture: How American Medicine Responds to Cultural Diversity (Russell Sage, 2011), and special issues of Culture, Medicine, & Psychiatry (forthcoming 2013) and Ethos (2012).
-She is also guest editor of special issues of Social Science & Medicine (2012) and International Migration (2007); editor of Transnational Migration to Israel in Global Comparative Context (Lexington, 2007); and author of articles in Social Science & Medicine (2012), Medical Anthropology Quarterly (2011), the Journal of Human Rights (2012) and the Harvard Review of Psychiatry (2010), among others.
-She is a founding member of the AccessDenied blog team.
+She is guest editor or co-editor of special issues of Culture, Medicine, & Psychiatry (2013), Social Science & Medicine (2012), Ethos (2012), and International Migration (2007) and editor of Transnational Migration to Israel in Global Comparative Context (Lexington, 2007).
+She is also co-editor of A Reader in Medical Anthropology: Theoretical Trajectories, Emergent Realities (Wiley-Blackwell, 2010) and Shattering Culture: How American Medicine Responds to Cultural Diversity (Russell Sage, 2011) and author of articles in Social Science & Medicine (2012), the Journal of Human Rights (2012), Medical Anthropology Quarterly (2011), and the Harvard Review of Psychiatry (2010), among others.
+She is a founding member of the AccessDenied editorial collective.